Renaissance Ballroom & Casino: History

 The "Renny" was a significant entertainment center during the Harlem Renaissance, and the New Negro Movement in Harlem.
-When African American culture and art flourished. historically important structure helped usher in the decade-long period of African American cultural and artistic flourishing, which at the time was known as the New Negro Movement.
+When African-American culture and art flourished. historically important structure helped usher in the decade-long period of African-American cultural and artistic flourishing, which at the time was known as the New Negro Movement.
 William H. Roach from Antigua, Cleophus Charity and Joseph H. Sweeney from Montserrat were the founding builders of the Renaissance Complex.
 They were members of Marcus Garvey’s Universal Negro Improvement Association (UNIA).

 Developers, owners, and operators

 The African-American owned and operated firm, The Sarco Realty & Holding Company, Inc., raised the funds for the project by selling shares to the public, initially, in February 1920, at 10¢ a share.
 Sarco's executive directors were William H. Roach, president and general manager; Cleo Charity (1889–1964), vice-president and treasurer; Cornelius Charity, second vice-president; and Joseph Henry Sweeney (1889–1932), secretary.
 The other directors were John Blake, Edmund Osborne, Shervington Lee, and Edward B. Lynch.
 Sarco Realty and the R. Holding Company, of which Roach was also President, purchased the land.
 Sarco contracted Isaac A. Hopper's Sons to erect the Renaissance Theatre building, at a cost of $175,000.
-Sarco Realty owned and managed the building until 1931.
-And, Sarco Realty owned and operated the Renaissance Casino and Theatre until 1931.
+Sarco Realty owned and managed the building until 1931; Sarco Realty also owned and operated the Renaissance Casino and Theatre until 1931.

 Original design

 The Renaissance was designed by Harry Creighton Ingalls, who also designed the Henry Miller and Little Theatres in the Theater District.
 The design was Moorish with glazed tile and palladian windows.
 The complex had a ballroom, a billiard parlor, stores, and a restaurant called China House.
 There was a basketball team known as Harlem Rens.
 The theater had 900-seats and featured movies by Oscar Micheaux, the first African American to produce feature-length films.
-It was used by the N.A.A.C.P for an Anti-lynching movement meeting in 1923.
+It was used by the NAACP for an Anti-lynching movement meeting in 1923.

 Neighborhood of historic jazz venues

 The Renaissance Ballroom was one of several legendary Harlem jazz venues in the 1920s.
 Others included the Uptown Cotton Club, Connie's Inn, and the Savoy Ballroom.
-The "Rennie" was open to African-Americans, while some of the other well clubs in Harlem did not cater to African Americans.
+The "Rennie" was open to African Americans, while some of the other well clubs in Harlem did not cater to African Americans.

 Notable events and mementos

-In 1953, David Dinkins — who served as the first African American mayor of New York from 1990 to 1993 — had his wedding reception at the Renaissance.
+In 1953, David Dinkins — who served as the first African-American mayor of New York from 1990 to 1993 — had his wedding reception at the Renny.

 In the 1990s, the location was used in Spike Lee's film Jungle Fever as a backdrop for a crack den.